 Houston Truck Accident Wrongful Death Attorneys

 Fatal truck accidents are common and deadly occurrence.
-Attorneys Neal Davis and Jed Silverman are prepared to fight for your family's rights to compensation after the loss of a loved one.
+Attorney Neal Davis is prepared to fight for your family's rights to compensation after the loss of a loved one.

 Full recovery is never possible after the loss of a loved one.
 There just isn't enough compensation or condolences that can replace your loss, especially if someone else's negligence was to blame.

 Numerous sorts of accidents can cause fatal injuries; however, accidents involving large trucks can be particularly devastating.
 The large size of these vehicles alone is enough to increase the risk for fatal accidents.
 In fact, truck accidents were responsible for 3,603 deaths in 2014 according to the Insurance Institute for Highway Safety.